Mrs Kirkham's Lancashire

 After the whey is drained off, the curd is transferred to another container where it is broken up.
 In keeping with traditional Lancashire production, Graham then mixes curd from the previous day's production in equal quantities with the curd from the current batch.
-The curds are milled, salted, molded and pressed - the exterior cloth or bandage being applied between pressings.
+The curds are milled, salted, molded and pressed; the exterior cloth or bandage applied between multiple pressings.
 Cheeses are then coated with a liberal layer of butter and allowed to mature.

-The Kirkham's like to mature the cheese for at least six weeks before they leave the farm.
-This produces a cheese that is mild, creamy and slightly crumbly.
-Cheeses are made in three different sizes, the smallest of which (6.5lbs.) is reserved for the Christmas market, while the midi and large wheels (25lbs. and 40 lbs. respectively) are sold year round.
+The Kirkhams like to mature the cheese for at least six weeks before it leaves the farm.
+This produces a wheel that is mild, creamy, and slightly crumbly.
+Cheeses are made in three different sizes, the smallest of which (at 6.5 pounds) is reserved for the Christmas market, while the midi and large wheels (25 and 40 pounds, respectively) are sold year-round.